Constructions Mécaniques de Normandie: History

 The shipyards delivered two warships to Saudi Arabia in 2019.

+In March 2026 CMN launched the first-of-class BR71 Mk II corvette, NRA Ekuikui II (F 300), for the Angolan Navy.
+The BR71 Mk II was an updated version of the Baynunah-class corvettes, which is in service with the UAE Navy with six vessels as of 2026.
+EDGE Group’s naval part, ADSB, subcontracted the design and construction of the first and third vessels to CMN, while the second corvette will be built in Abu Dhabi by ADSB.

 Company Structure

 CMN is part of CMN Naval, a multinational shipbuilding and yacht construction group.
 The group also includes shipyards such as German Naval Yards in Germany, and Isherwoods in the United Kingdom.
 In addition, the subsidiaries HydroQuest, AMT, and ACE are also part of CMN Naval.